icwells/compOncDB/README.md

-# The compOncDB scripts are
+# Go-based MySQL database CRUD program
 This program is meant specifically for managing the comparative oncology database for the Maley lab at Arizona State University.

 Copyright 2018 by Shawn Rupp